djug/subscribers-api-demo/README.md

 ## How to get the API Key
 - create a new account and login
-- you'll get redirected to the dashboard page that contain your API key
+- you'll get redirected to the dashboard page that contains your API key

 ![enter image description here](http://youghourta.com/wp-content/uploads/2018/04/api-key.png)